erinnmclaughlin/Archie/README.md

 # Archie
-A sample reference project that combines pieces of "clean" and "vertical slice" architecture, with a Blazor WASM front end.
+A sample reference project that combines "clean" and "vertical slice" architecture, with a Blazor WASM front end.

 ### Run the Sample Project
 To run the sample project, navigate to the `Api` folder and run migrations: